 - Irregular galaxies comprise only a small percentage of all types and lack any distinctive symmetry.

 Stars are the most familiar objects in the universe as we can see them almost every night with the naked eye.
 They vary in size from small white dwarfs to super giants.
-There are approximately 1022 stars in the universe.
 They are being formed in galaxies all the time (e.g. nearby stars in the Orion Nebula were born less than one million years ago).
 Stars shine as they burn-up their nuclear fuel and eventually die.

 Our sun is an example of a common though smaller than average sized star.
 It formed approximately 4.6 billion years ago and will most likely last for another 4.6 billion years before it dies out and engulfs all of our solar system's inner planets, including the Earth.